Code-Society-Lab/grace/README.md

 port = 5432
 ```

-#### Creating the tables and seeding the database
-The last step is to create the tables and add data to the database.
-Simple execut the following commands :
+The last step is to create the tables and add data to them.
+Simply execute the following commands :
 - `grace db create`
 - `grace db seed`

 ---

 ## Usage
 The bot comes with a script to **manage** it.

 ### Basic Commands:
 - **Bot Command(s)**:
-  - `start` : Starts the bot (`ctrl+c` to stop the bot)
+  - `grace start` : Starts the bot (`ctrl+c` to stop the bot)
 - **Database Command(s)**:
-    - `db create` : Creates the database and the tables
+    - `grace db create` : Creates the database and the tables
-    - `db drop` : Deletes the tables and the database
+    - `grace db drop` : Deletes the tables and the database
-    - `db seed` : Seeds the tables (Initialize the default values)
+    - `grace db seed` : Seeds the tables (Initialize the default values)

 All commands can take the optional `-e` argument with a string to define the environment.<br>
 Available environment: (production [default], development, test)